orkeilius/rogue-invader/docs/dev/how-to/effect.md

-# how effect work
+# How effect work
-## what is an effect
+## What is an effect
-an effect is a godot script who is call to apply different modification (exemple : change stat, move bullet or shoot in different angle)
+An effect is a godot script who is call to apply different modification (example : change stat, move bullet or shoot in different angle).

-## how the effect system work
+## How the effect system work
 ![](../../asset/effect_system.png)

-0. the effect is set in the entity or listed in the list of givable item
+0. The effect is set in the entity or listed in the list of givable item.
-1. the effect is given to an entity in the entity code or in the effect menu
+1. The effect is given to an entity in the entity code or in the effect menu.
-2. *some* effect apply itself the bullet (ex: effect to move the bullet)
+2. *Some* effects apply itself the bullet (ex: effect to move the bullet).
-3. *some* effect also apply it self to the enemy (ex : burning effect)
+3. *Some* effect also applies itself to the enemy (ex : burning effect).

-## make effect
+## Make effect

-there is the minimal code of an effect
+There is the minimal code of an effect.
 ```gdscript
 class_name effectName extends AbstractEffect

 const name = "effect name"
 ```
-from here you can add various function
+From here you can add various function.

-##### exemple:
+##### Example :
 ```gdscript
 func onShoot(entity:Node2D):
 	var bullet = entity.generateBullet()